KenKundert/nestedtext/doc/comments.rst

 line* in the buffer.
 If there is no blank line, the entire content is leading on the first data item (no header).

-Comments in a document that contains no data are all header comments.

 Leading / trailing comments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~